carirsm/carirsm/README.md

 # Hi there 👋 I'm Oscar

-🚀 Aspiring Software Developer with a background in logistics, dispatch, and operations.
+🚀 Aspiring Software Engineer with a background in logistics, dispatch, and operations.
 I'm currently transitioning into full-stack development and loving every step of the journey.
 My goal with every project is usability and empathy.
 I care deeply about building things people can actually use — no matter their age, tech ability, or background.